 Logan Fire Department

-Logan Fire Department provides fire protection to the Cities of Logan, Providence and River Heights along with unincorporated areas of Cache County including Logan Canyon.
-As one of two providers for Cache County Emergency Medical Services (CCEMS) Logan Fire Department provides EMT Advanced and Paramedic Ambulance Transport in addition to providing Paramedic Rescue Services to all of Cache County.
+Logan City Fire Department (LCFD) provides fire protection to the cities of Logan, North Logan, Providence and River Heights, along with unincorporated areas of Cache County, including Logan Canyon.
+LCFD provides Advanced Emergency Medical Technician (AEMT) and Paramedic Ambulance Transport in addition to providing Paramedic Rescue Services to all of Cache County.

-In addition to emergency response, the Logan Fire Department performs more than 1,500 fire prevention inspections of new and existing businesses and conducts approximately 150 public safety education presentations and station tours a year.
+All LCFD firefighters are trained AEMTs or Paramedics and also provide Special Operations Responses, including Hazardous Materials, Wildland Fire, Technical Rescue, SWAT Medic, and Airport Rescue Fire Fighting (ARFF).
+In addition to emergency response, LCFD performs more than 2,000 fire prevention inspections of new and existing businesses and conducts approximately 170 public safety education presentations and station tours a year.